WuJunNing/INST326FinalProj/README.md

-An explanation of the purpose of each file in your repository
+An explanation of the purpose of each file in your repository storestock.txt contains all the items for the store, and their prices.

 Clear instructions on how to run your program from the command line